5 natural remedies against eczema

 5) Honey ointment

-In this recipe we will mix honey with beeswax (anti-inflammatory, protective) and coconut oil (antiseptic, nourishing) to obtain an ointment.
+In this recipe, we will mix honey with beeswax (anti-inflammatory, protective) and coconut oil (antiseptic, nourishing) to obtain an ointment.

 Recipe

-Ingredients and materials:
+Ingredients and equipment:

-• 5 tablespoons of coconut oil
+• 5 tablespoons of safflower oil

 • 2 tablespoons of honey